- One of the following Microsoft operating systems:

 - 1 GB of disk space + 10 MB of disk space per user per year.

 Large Installation (10K+ Secrets, 100+ Users):

 Instructions on setting up

 Database Mirroring and Disaster Recovery - recommended for medium and large installations.

 - 2 GB of disk space + 10 MB of disk space per user per year.

 - Secret Server will operate in a virtualized environment (VMWare or Hyper-V).

-- You can also run Secret Server on the same machine as other applications (Secret Server will need sufficient RAM and CPU to operate normally) but see the next point first.
+- You can run Secret Server on the same machine as other applications (Secret Server will require sufficient RAM and CPU to operate normally), however, see the next point:

 - The database was 1.6 GB.

 - The machine was a Windows 7 instance with an Intel i7 2.67 GHz processor and 6GB of RAM.